What is a Property Manager?

 - Prepare budgets and financial reports

-- Know and comply with local fair housing laws; not discriminate when renting or advertising.
+- Know and comply with local fair housing laws; do not discriminate when renting or advertising

 When owners of homes, apartments, office buildings, or retail or industrial properties lack the time or expertise needed for the day-to-day management of their real estate properties, they often hire a property or real estate manager or a community association manager.
 Managers are employed either directly by the owner or indirectly through a contract with a property management firm.